Floorp-Projects/Floorp/taskcluster/docs/how-tos.rst

 ...................

-To add a new test suite, you will need to know the proper mozharness invocation for that suite, and which kind it fits into (consult :doc:`kinds`).
+To add a new test suite, you will need to know the proper mozharness invocation for that suite, and which kind it fits into (consult :ref:`kinds`).

 Add a new stanza to ``taskcluster/ci/<kind>/tests.yml``, copying from the other stanzas in that file.
 The meanings should be clear, but authoritative